Think Time: The Time between two transactions or user actions.

 A real-world user takes some time to perform his activities on a web application.
 Such activities involve reading the content of a page, entering the details on a web form, selecting a product from a list etc. While doing these activities, a time gap creates between two actions of a user and this time gap is known as Think Time.
 Think time simply defines as the time taken by a user to think and perform the next action on a web application.

-Let’s take an example: A user launches Facebook in the browser, resulting in that the login page of Facebook appears.
-He takes 5 seconds to enter his login email, password and hit the Login button.
+Let’s take an example: A user launches Facebook in the browser, resulting in the login page of Facebook appearing.
+He takes 5 seconds to enter his login email, and password and hit the Login button.
 Hence these 5 seconds will be considered as a think time of the user for the Login page.

 Why Think Time is Required?

-Another reason is if a performance test executes without think time then it is like bombarding the server without any pause.
+Another reason is if a performance test executes without Think Time then it is like bombarding the server without any pause.
 This may fail the server and provide the wrong result for server capacity.
 In reality, think time halts the virtual users for a defined period of time before sending the next request.
-Also, it helps the server to process the request in a proper manner and provide the production like results.
+Also, it helps the server to process the request in a proper manner and provide production-like results.